ajaya2023/password_manager/README.md

 - **Operating System**: Windows 10 or later, macOS 10.12 or later, or any distribution of Linux.
 - **RAM**: At least 1 GB.
 - **Storage**: At least 100 MB of free space.
 - **Python**: The application requires Python 3.6 or later installed on your system.
+You can download Python from the [official website](https://www.python.org/downloads/).

 ## 🔒 Features